 Since there is both daylight (blue) and indoor (orange) light in the image and the combo of the light temperatures makes that 18% grey that the camera looking for make skin tones either orange or blue.

 The combination of those two light sources (and their different color temperatures) tell the camera to adjust in a way that makes your image color look less than appealing.

 Look at the photos to the right.
-The bottom right image has skin tones that are most accurate and the other three images are where the camera is trying to pick between daylight or indoor light white balance.
+The bottom right image has skin tones that are most accurate and the other three images are where the camera is trying to pick between daylight (blue) or indoor light (orange) color temperature.
 And doing a poor job of it.

 If the iPhone chooses to adjust for the warm tones of the indoor light, then you’ll see blue areas in the photo where ever that daylight is brighter in than the indoor lights, or it will pick something in the middle.

 Let’s look at these photos and explain the light in them and how it’s affecting the picture.